 Some simple rules for a good Creative Brief:

 - Target the people most motivated by what you do best.
 Don’t just randomly target competitive users that are most desirable to us, without knowing if we can actually win them over.
-Spreading your resources against a target so broad, everyone will think you message is for someone else.
+Spreading your resources against a target so broad, everyone will think your message is for someone else.

 - Use what we stand for to show consumers what they get from us.
 Don’t just tell what we do, so that it makes us appear the best in the category.
-Consumers don’t care what you do, they selfishly and rightfully so care about what they get.
+Consumers don’t care what you do, they selfishly and rightfully so careful about what they get.